-Wondering what self plagiarism is?
+Wondering what self-plagiarism is?
 Self-plagiarism is the most common type of plagiarism, and you might have also committed this form of plagiarism intentionally or unintentionally.
 It occurs when someone uses their previous work repeatedly in their new work.

-The text material, images, graphs, videos, charts, manuscripts, audios, or any form of previous work done by yourself if reused without citing or referencing the last work is considered as self-plagiarised content.
+The text material, images, graphs, videos, charts, manuscripts, audios, or any form of previous work done by yourself if reused without citing or referencing the last work is considered self-plagiarised content.

 Many authors reuse their previous writings, including journals, published articles, chapters from their previous books in their current writing.

 Sometimes they copy some paragraphs and key information relevant to the current topic.
-If they do it without crediting their previous writings and without taking permission from the earlier publications, then their work will fall under self-plagiarism.
+If they do it without crediting their previous writings and without permission from the earlier publications, then their work will fall under self-plagiarism.

-Some authors submit the same article to various journals and websites to increase the publicity.
+Some authors submit the same article to various journals and websites to increase publicity.
 They intend to increase their viewership and enhance the chances of publication, but that is also self-plagiarism.

 Most of the students commit self-plagiarism in the following ways;